anujs2099/rhce-sample-exams_1st-edition/lab4.md

 -  Use the inventory file & configuration file from lab1/task2
 -  Write a playbook as follows:
    - runs on all hosts
+   - task1 checks local time by running 'date' command
+   - task2 prints the standard output of task1

 **Task 4**